Functional model

 The player whose chick hatches first (red ➔ green) wins.

-Start ➔ Hold the right sensor up for 7 s
+Start ➔ Hold the right sensor upwards for 7 s

-End ➔ Hold both sensors down for 5 s (or 30 s inactivity)
+End ➔ Hold both sensors downwards for 5 s (or 30 s inactivity)

 Bonus “Easter Egg”